Göta Canal: Day 1 – the Departure

 By then end of the 4-day cruise, we all felt like one big family.

-One thought on “Göta Canal: Day 1 – the Departure”
+One response to “Göta Canal: Day 1 – the Departure”

 Leave a Reply